What is Ballistic Stretching?

-Ballistic stretching involves bouncing in a stretch to extend past your normal range of motion.
+Ballistic stretching is a type of stretching that involves bouncing in a stretch to extend past your normal range of motion.
 Using force, athletes can extend muscles and tendons through a larger range of motion.
 This is one of the most dangerous types of stretching, as carries a higher risk of injury.

 Who uses ballistic stretches?

 Non-athletes are advised against performing ballistic stretches.
-Everyday activities don’t need to put your muscles, joints, and tendons at risk with ballistic movements.
+Everyday activities don’t need to put your muscles, joints, and tendons at risk with ballistic stretching.

-Static stretching is the most recommended form, as it is gentler on your body, and carries less risk of injury, since you are merely holding a stretch.
+Static stretching is the most recommended form of stretching, as it is gentler on your body, and carries less risk of injury since you are merely holding a stretch.
 Your body will alert you if you begin to push too far while stretching normally.

 What is the difference between ballistic and dynamic stretching?

-Dynamic (or active) stretching is where you use a continuous motion to stretch through a complete range of motion without holding a pose.
-The difference between dynamic and ballistic stretching is that dynamic movement does not push past your range of motion and prevents injuries instead of potentially causing them.
+Dynamic (or active) stretching is where you use a continuous motion to stretch through a complete range of motion without holding the stretch.
+The difference between dynamic and ballistic stretching is that dynamic stretching does not push past your range of motion and prevents injuries instead of potentially causing them.

-Examples of dynamic stretching would be exercises like doing arm circles or walking lunges.
+Examples of dynamic stretching would be stretches like doing arm circles or walking lunges.
 You are simply moving through your complete range of motion, not pushing past it.

 While several of the stretches may be similar, the approach is what makes these techniques different.